bcgov/entity/rfcs/rfc-ppr-expired-state.md

 - Implementation PR: (leave this empty)

 # Summary
-Do not automate PPR registration transition from an active to an expired state.
+Automate PPR registration transition from an active to an expired state.
-There is no cost effective solution to building a PPR nightly batch process that runs just after midnight Pacific Time and transitions all database registrations that expired on the previous day to an expired state.
+Build a PPR nightly batch process that runs just after midnight Pacific Time and transitions all database registrations that expired on the previous day to an expired state.

 Background:
+- Discharge registrations set the state to discharged (HDC).
 - No changes may be made to expired registrations.
-- The scope is PPR API only: regardless of the decision, no change is required to the PPR UI.
+- The scope is PPR API only: regardless of the decision, no change to the PPR UI is required.

 # Motivation
 Explore implementing an efficient solution to setting a registration to an expired state.
 Most PPR API operations require examining and reporting on the registration state; an expired registration is a distinct state.
 Setting the state once and referencing a well-known value for all states is a desirable outcome.
+Explicitly setting the state facilates identifying registrations that are eligible for "purging".
+Purging is a separate, future ETL process that moves records from the PPR active database to a historical one.

 # Detailed design